rmculpepper/swig/racket.md

 ### Constant definitions

-A `#define` constant is translated to an ordinary definition.
-Beware that if the right-hand side is not a simple numeric or string literal, the expression will not be well-formed.
+A `#define` constant is translated to a Racket variable definition.
+If the translator cannot handle the right-hand side (for example, if it is a nontrivial arithmetic expression), it emits a Racket expression that calls a fictitious `FIXME` Racket function.

 ### Variable declarations

-A variable is translated to a procedure created using `make-c-parameter`.
+A variable is translated to a procedure similar to those created by `make-c-parameter`.
 Calling the procedure with zero arguments retrieves the variable's current value, and calling it with one argument updates the variable's value.

-FIXME: options?
+A variable wrapper can also be customized by the `%rename` directive and the "var-options" feature, which can contain either `#:fail` or `#:make-fail` keyword arguments, similar to those supported by the result of `define-ffi-definer`.
+For example:

+    %feature("var-options") undef_var "#:fail (lambda () #f)"
+    int undef_var;

+If the foreign library does not contain `undef_var`, the Racket `undef_var` variable will get the value `#f` instead of a getter/setter procedure.

 ### Function declarations